 When in doubt, make a call to the dentist’s office, and bring a list of symptoms and effects to help your dentist better assess the situation.
 Know that a dentist can help with the root problem (plaque) by helping to clean your mouth and teeth, or to propose another treatment plan if one is needed.
 Don’t be afraid to show up with questions to ask your dentist about how to proceed.

-Call our Pleasanton or San Antonio dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Pleasanton, San Antonio, TX, dental office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.